 Now, Sean Passes joins Greene as operations manager in May 2016.
 Sean lives on camp and is in charge of the year round operations of camp.
 This includes all of the support departments and staff, off summer retreats and security.

-April Grogan, Business Administrator
+Linda Matthews, Business Administrator

 Send April an email!

 Send Rose an email!

 Maintenance and Housekeeping